GAM-team/GAM/docs/Chrome-Policies.md

     DISALLOW_WITH_POWERWASH: Prevent users of this device from using ADB sideloading and force a device powerwash if sideloading was enabled before.
     ALLOW_FOR_AFFILIATED_USERS: Allow affiliated users of this device to use ADB sideloading.

-chrome.devices.VirtualMachinesAllowedUnaffiliatedUser: Linux virtual machines for unaffiliated users (BETA).
+chrome.devices.VirtualMachinesAllowedUnaffiliatedUser: Linux virtual machines for unaffiliated users.
   virtualMachinesAllowedForUnaffiliatedUser: TYPE_BOOL
     true: Allow usage for virtual machines needed to support Linux apps for unaffiliated users.
     false: Block usage for virtual machines needed to support Linux apps for unaffiliated users.